bmoussaud/xl-deploy-ansible-sample/README.md

 ## DB Machines ##

-2 instances (dbprod, dbqa) including MySql servers can be created by Ansble and automaticaly defined in XLD and added into an environment
+2 instances (dbprod, dbqa) including MySql servers can be created by Ansible and automaticaly defined in XLD and added into an environment

+`$vagrant up dbqa`

 ```
 ....